Shane McAnally: Personal life

 McAnally told Yahoo!
 Entertainment in 2020 that he struggled with his sexuality for many years while working in Nashville, as he knew that no country music singers were openly gay at the time.
-At the time, he was dating a woman to whom he later came out, although he kept his orientation hidden from others and later referred to his girlfriend as a beard.
+At the time, he was dating a woman to whom he later came out, although he kept his orientation hidden from others and later referred to his girlfriend as a "beard".
 After exiting Curb in 2000, McAnally decided to come out while living in West Hollywood, California, a city he knew was more accepting of the gay community.
 He worked songwriter shows there and chose to return to Nashville due to his enjoyment of music.
 McAnally received attention as a gay musician in 2013 when he co-wrote and co-produced "Follow Your Arrow" by Kacey Musgraves, a song which features a lyric in support of the gay community.

 McAnally married his partner of five years, Michael Baum, in September 2012.
-The couple have two children.
+The couple have three children.
 In January 2017, the two were legally married by Nashville Mayor Megan Barry.